pklaus/brother_ql/README.md

 ### Usage

+The main user interface of this package are its command line tools.
+You can also use its functionality from your own Python code (yet, there is no dedicated API documentation).
+The following sections show how to use the most important CLI tools.

 #### Create

-This is possibly the most important piece of software in this package:
+The command line tool `brother_ql_create` is possibly the most important piece of software in this package.
 It allows you to create a new instruction file in the label printers' raster language:

     brother_ql_create --model QL-500 ./720x300_monochrome.png > 720x300_monochrome.bin